dmirnet/Shiny_DMirNet/README.md

 ```R
 source("<path of the source file>/global.R")
 ```
 > Note: A request for upgrading packages might appear when running the program for the first time.
-Since upgrading the packages might cause version incompatability issues, please don't upgrade the packages by selecting 'n' as shown below.
+Since upgrading the packages might cause version incompatability issues, please DO NOT upgrade the packages by selecting 'n' as shown below.
 ```R
 Old packages: 'assertthat', 'BH', 'cli', 'clue', 'colorspace', 'curl',
   'digest', 'DT', 'ggplot2', 'glue', 'gmp', 'htmlwidgets', 'httpuv', 'igraph',